ohara060/cation_anion_plots/README.md

 Scripts for Plotting Cation and Anion Concentrations at Depth for Sample Locations at Second Creek, MN

-Plots data with depth on the y axis mM on the x axis.
+Plots data with depth on the y axis mM or uM on the x axis.

 All cation and anion concentrations at depth are displayed at the same time